buenos-nachos/time-sync/README.md

 ### In active development

 1. Add initial bindings for React (supporting Single-Page Applications only)
+2. Add basic how-to documentation for how to set up the React bindings for common use cases
+3. Update vanilla and React packages as necessary to support Astro while avoiding hydration problems.

 ### Want to implement (roughly ordered by priority)

-1. Start auto-generating documentation (was skipped to get the MVP version of the library published sooner)
+1. Start auto-generating API reference documentation
-2. Update vanilla and React packages as necessary to support Astro while avoiding hydration problems.
-3. Add bindings for Solid.js
+2. Add bindings for Solid.js
+3. Tighten up CI process
 4. Improve support for mixing bindings for multiple frameworks together in Astro
 5. Improve open-source contribution and development experience
-6. Research updating the React bindings to support React Native
-7. Add support for using React and Solid.js bindings in popular meta-frameworks that use Server-Side Rendering (TanStack Start, Solid Start, React Router v7, Next.js App Router)
+6. Add support for using React and Solid.js bindings in popular meta-frameworks that use Server-Side Rendering (TanStack Start, Solid Start, React Router v7, Next.js App Router)
+7. Research updating the React bindings to support React Native
 8. Beef up documentation once packages seem to be more stable (add explanations, how-to guides, etc.)

 ### Want to implement (blocked)